-For a list of all PAM service modules that Oracle Solaris provides, see section 5 of the man pages.
+For a list of all PAM service modules that Oracle Solaris provides, see section 7 of the man pages.
 New modules are added on a regular basis.
-For example, in this release, a number of modules are added for authentication with Windows systems.
+For example, in this release, a number of modules are added or modified for OTP, Kerberos, audit annotation, and reporting fault management statistics.
 Your site might also add PAM modules from third parties.

 Returns PAM_SUCCESS for all calls.
-See also the pam_deny(5) man page.
+See also the pam_deny(7) man page.

 Validates the password token for password change.

 Provides password prompting functionality to the PAM stack.

 Updates the password token for PAM_USER.

 Returns the module type default failure return code for all calls.
 See also the pam_allow(7) man page.

 Provides functionality to two PAM services: Secure RPC authentication and Secure RPC authentication token management.

 Highlights fault management statistics to the login user.